By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 Mini-Audit (10 Minutes)

-Next, take a moment to measure and sketch the basics: Wall lengths, fixtures, door swings, window placement and connections for water, drainage and power, plus any niches that could be useful.
+The next step is to measure and sketch the basics: Wall lengths, fixtures, door swings, window placement and connections for water, drainage and power, plus any niches that could be useful.

 You can use this simple structure as a guide:

-- 40% for surfaces like walls, grout and sealants
+• 40% for surfaces like walls, grout and sealants

-- 30% for lighting, mirrors and fixtures (including small parts)
+• 30% for lighting, mirrors and fixtures

-- 20% for storage and organization solutions
+• 20% for storage and organization solutions

-- 10% as a buffer for surprises
+• 10% as a buffer for surprises

-As rough budget tiers, you can think in three levels: Mini (180-350$) for quick fixes, Smart (350-850$) for balanced upgrades and Plus (850-1.500$) for a more complete makeover.
+For rough guidance, you can think in three levels: Mini (180-350$) for quick fixes, smart (350-850$) for balanced upgrades and plus (850-1.500$) for a more complete makeover.

 Safety, Moisture & Durability